/ home / about Brian May / about the scholarship / application form / music / links / contact /

 2. On notification of the Scholarship award, the awardee must then provide the Trustees with written acceptance of the Scholarship within fourteen (14) days of being notified of their selection.

-3. Written acceptance will be in the form of a Scholarship Agreement prepared by the Trustees and forwarded to the awardee
+3. Written acceptance will be in a form prepared by the Trustees and forwarded to the awardee.

 4. Once the Trustees have received the awardee's written acceptance, the Trustees will notify NYU Steinhardt that the Scholarship has been awarded.
 The University will then confirm the placement offer directly to the awardee who must complete all of the University's acceptance procedures and requirements.

-5. The awardee must also complete all immigration requirements through the US Consulate in Sydney.
+5. The awardee must also complete all immigration and security requirements through the US Consulate in Sydney.
 This may require the awardee to personally attend the Consulate.

 6. The Trustees at all times reserve the right to withdraw the Scholarship from an awardee in their absolute discretion should the awardee:

-3. commit an offence under Australian, US or other laws which the Trustees consider to be detrimental to the Scholarship; or
+(3) commit an offence under Australian, US or other laws which the Trustees consider to be detrimental to the Trust; or

 back to top ^